 Can Artificial Intelligence predict road traffic accidents?
 With the proper methodology and deep learning algorithms applied to accident data, the answer is "Yes."

-A citizen data scientist recently created a model to predict traffic accidents in New Zealand using a free trial of the no-code artificial intelligence tool from Obviously.ai.
+A citizen data scientist recently created a model to predict traffic accidents in New Zealand using a trial of our no-code artificial intelligence platform.
+Within minutes, he was generating predictions that would typically require weeks of number crunching.

 Crash Prediction with Artificial Intelligence

-If you have a good set of accident records, you can use those data points in combination with machine learning techniques to create a prediction model for motor vehicle accidents and potentially save lives, Arthur figured.
+Arthur Valle, PhD, is a professor at the Waikato Institute of Technology.
+Arthur figured: if you have a good set of accident records, you can use those data points in combination with machine learning techniques to create a prediction model for motor vehicle accidents and potentially save lives.

 Normally that kind of intense number crunching would require weeks of work by a highly trained data scientist using artificial intelligence algorithms with names like "random forest" in order to build a traffic safety prediction model.